Gowanus, Brooklyn: 21st century

 Powerhouse Arts is an arts hub in Gowanus, Brooklyn, housed in a restored century-old power station.

-The area is zoned for light to mid-level manufacturing.
-In the first decade of the 21st century, residential developers were hindered by the industrial zoning and the problems of the sewage overflow through the canal water, but there have been rumors of rezoning by the New York City Department of City Planning.
+The area was historically zoned for light to mid-level manufacturing.
+In the first decade of the 21st century, residential developers were hindered by the industrial zoning and the problems of the sewage overflow through the canal water, but there had been rumors of rezoning by the New York City Department of City Planning.
 Many residents and community groups have expressed concern over the sewage overflow that the rezoning could possibly create.
 From 20132016, the City Planning Department, community groups, business owners, developers, arts organizations, and neighborhood residents participated in a "community planning process" called Bridging Gowanus intended to inform neighborhood rezoning processes with the intention of creating a land-use framework for the neighborhood.

 In 2010, the Environmental Protection Agency designated the Gowanus Canal a Superfund site, allocating $506 million for the cleanup of decades of industrial pollution and sewage contamination.
 The completion date for the cleanup was set for 2022 but later pushed back to 2029.